 - if you have allergies to medicines, foods, or other substances

 - if you have a history of seizures, heart problems (eg, heart failure, slow heartbeat), an abnormal electrocardiogram (ECG), a heart attack, a stroke, blood vessel problems, or high or low blood pressure

-- if you have a history of kidney problems, neuroleptic malignant syndrome (NMS), suicidal thoughts or attempts, or alcohol abuse or dependence
+- if you have a history of kidney or liver problems, neuroleptic malignant syndrome (NMS), suicidal thoughts or attempts, or alcohol abuse or dependence

 - if you have diabetes or are very overweight, or if a family member has had diabetes